Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Japanese knotweed is one of the richest natural sources of resveratrol.

-However, knotweed contains far higher concentrations.
+However, Japanese knotweed contains much higher levels.

 -